Panforte: You will

 together the sugar and honey.
 Place the saucepan over medium heat and

 bring to a boil, stirring until sugar has dissolved.
-Then clamp a
+Wash down the

 candy thermometer to the side of the saucepan.
 Continue to boil the

-mixture over medium heat, without stirring, until the temperature
+mixture over medium heat, without stirring (swirl the pan if

 Remove from heat and stir the